mbt-administrator/DemoSDK.Android/README.md

    The headset response triggers the `onNewDCOffsetMeasured` callback, that returns the value of the DC offset in the `dcOffsets` variable.
 You need to call `dcOffsets.getOffset()` to get its value.
 We consider that the EEG signal has a DC offset if its average value over one period is not zero.

-  If you do not specify `listenToDeviceStatus` in your `DeviceConfig` builder, the headset won't send you the DC offset and saturation values.
+  If you do not specify `listenToDeviceStatus` in your `EegStreamConfig` builder, the headset won't send you the DC offset and saturation values.

-- `enableDcOffset(boolean enableDcOffset)` : the DC offset is an optional status (cf`listenToDeviceStatus`above) that you can enable if you set the `enableDcOffset` to true.
-It means that this option allows you to receive the value of the current DC offset through the `onNewDCOffsetMeasured` callback if `listenToDeviceStatus`option is enabled in your `DeviceConfig` builder.
-If you do not specify `enableDcOffset` or if you set the `enableDcOffset` to `false` in your `DeviceConfig` builder, the headset won't send you the DC offset.
+- `enableDcOffset()` : the DC offset is an optional status (cf`listenToDeviceStatus`above) that you can enable if you specify `enableDcOffset`.
+It means that this option allows you to receive the value of the current DC offset through the `onNewDCOffsetMeasured` callback if `listenToDeviceStatus`option is enabled in your `EegStreamConfig` builder.
+If you do not specify `enableDcOffset`, the headset won't send you the DC offset values.

 ## V.Appendix